Cranq-io/cranq-tutorials/prototypes/blockchain/ethereum/actions/deploy script creator.md

+---
+description: blockchain/ethereum/actions]
+---

 # Deploy script creator

-[blockchain/ethereum/actions]

 Creates the deploy script to deploy the contract using Hardhat.